tealpartners/handbook/GettingStarted.md

 # Getting Started

 Congratulations!
-If you are reading this you probably are our latest latest addition!
+If you're reading this you probably are our latest addition!
 To make life easier, we have made an overview of what we expect from you and what you can expect from us.

 ## Before The First Day